unmeg/unmeg.github.io/_posts/2020-07-07-make-cheap-electronics-lab.md

 layout: post
 ---

-A series in which I build up a low-cost electronics/hardware hacking lab at home (AKA I buy cheap gear and tell you if it's awful).
+A casual series in which I build up a low-cost electronics/hardware hacking lab at home (AKA I buy cheap gear and tell you if it's awful).

 ## Why tho?